yashsvii/Learnx/Learnx/README.md

 # Project Description 📝
-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content. <br/>
+Learnx is a fully functional ed-tech platform that enables users to create, consume, and rate educational content. <br/>
 The platform is built using the **MERN stack**, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.